felipeprestess/felipeprestess/README.md

 <h1 align="center">Hi there! 👋 Nice to meet you, Felipe Prestes!</h1>
-<h3 align="center">Back-end developer, water and coffee lover, passionate musician and currently in love with JavaScript and its frameworks like ReactJS and Angular</h3>
+<h3 align="center">Back-end developer, water and coffee lover, passionate musician and currently in love with JavaScript and its frameworks like ReactJS</h3>

 <p align="center"><img src="https://komarev.com/ghpvc/?username=felipeprestess" alt="felipeprestess" /></p>